Multiperiod Martingale Transport: Duality Theorem and Monotonicity Principle

 \begin{theorem}[Duality] Let $f:\R^{n+1} \to [0,\infty]$. \begin{enumerate}[(i)] \item If $f$ is upper semianalytic, then $\S_\bmu(f) = \I_\bmu(f) \in [0,\infty]$. \item If $\I_\bmu(f) < \infty$, there exists a dual optimizer $(\bphi,H) \in \D_\bmu(f)$. \end{enumerate} \end{theorem}

 \begin{proof} Given our preceding results, much of the proof follows the lines of the corresponding result for the one-step case in~\cite[Theorem~6.2]{BeiglbockNutzTouzi.15}; therefore, we shall be brief.
-We mention that the present theorem is slightly more general than the cited one in terms of the measurability condition on $f$; this is due to the global proof given here.
+We mention that the present theorem is slightly more general than the cited one in terms of the measurability condition \FS{($f$ is upper semianalytic instead of Borel);} this is due to the global proof given here.

 \emph{Step~1.} Using~Lemma \ref{lem:dualPayoff} we see that $\S_\bmu(f) \leq \I_\bmu(f)$ holds for all upper semicontinuous $f:\R^{n+1} \to [0,\infty]$.

 \emph{Step~2.} Using the de la Vall\'ee--Poussin theorem and our assumption that the marginals have a finite first moment, there exist increasing, superlinearly growing functions $\zeta_{\mu_t} : \R^+ \to \R^+$ such that $x \mapsto \zeta_{\mu_t}(|x|)$ is $\mu_t$-integrable for all $0\leq t\leq n$.
 Define